Are You Sure Calibration is the Problem?

 Before going into our guide about how to recalibrate a hoverboard, are you really sure that's what you need?
 If not, then ask yourself the following:

 If the above two items are true, then you may have a different problem.
 Don't worry, we have a guide to help you out.
 If not, then read on to learn about hoverboard calibration.

-Hoverboards, also known as "smart balance wheel" need to be calibrated from time to time so it's important that you learn how to calibrate a hoverboard.
-This guide to calibrating a self balancing scooter will cover how to do this as well as the many other issues that might arise during calibration.
+Hoverboards, also known as "smart balance wheel" need to be calibrated from time to time so it's important that you learn how to reset a hoverboard.
+This guide to calibrating a self-balancing scooter will cover how to do this as well as the many other issues that might arise during calibration.

 How to Calibrate a Hoverboard

 To calibrate a hoverboard is a relatively simple process.
 We have made a video for you to make it even easier, so follow along and you'll know how to calibrate your hoverboard in no time.

 - Put the hoverboard on a flat surface, making sure that it is level.
 Whatever level you set it at, is the level that you'll it will be calibrated for.

 - Make sure the hoverboard is completely off.
 This means that it needs to be shut off by the silver power button, not put into sleep mode by the remote.